nickschuetz/ocpdoom/README.md

 ## Cheats

-If you enter the following codes for their cooresponding cheat:
+Enter the following codes for their cooresponding cheat:

-* `idspispopd` - Let's you walk through walls
+* `idspispopd` - Let's you walk through walls.
+Get a little closer to the monsters!
 * `idkfa` - Then press `5`.
 Use with caution!